ClimateImpactLab/downscaleCMIP6-infra-argo/README.md

 # downscaleCMIP6-infra-argo
 Argo Workflow configuration and deploy for CMIP6 downscaling project.

+## Updating

+If there is already has an deployment -- make changes by filing a pull request to `main`.
+Merged PRs are checked automatically pulled.

 ## Deploying
 Assuming `kubectl` and `kustomize` is installed and configured for the target cluster, deploy `argo` onto the cluster with